Why David Lee Roth Originally Did Las Vegas About 15 Years Too Soon

 This descent into a punchline didn’t last long; David Lee Roth was finished with the revue show in Vegas by early 1996.
 Still, though his diamond status was no doubt tarnished, Roth found himself in the spotlight once again when he briefly returned to Van Halen that September – recording two new songs for the band’s first best-of collection.
 He claimed later that a perceived reunion was nothing more than a publicity stunt orchestrated by Eddie Van Halen.

 The proverbial tables had been completely turned, so it was only a slight surprise when Roth was welcomed back into the fold in 2007 – a belated move which gave everybody involved a much-needed shot in the arm.
+Roth returned to Vegas in early 2020 with a show at the House of Blues that removed the Vegas cliches of the first residency in favor of his Van Halen and solo material.

 The Best Song on Every Van Halen Album